rfg-modding/SyncFaction/README.md

 * document modinfo.xml
 * document mod structure and all the magic
 * make examples
+  * to avoid clutter, instruct users to place modinfo.xml and all relative stuff into a subfolder
 * testing
   * loose vpp files
   * new vpps